When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Experimental Setup

 \textbf{Decision task.} For the medical diagnosis tasks that we consider, the state space is binary ($\theta \in \{0,1\}$ indicating absence or presence of a condition).
 We prompt the language model with each context $x_i$ and observe its chosen action $a_i \in \mathcal{A}$.
-For our diagnostic tasks, the action space consists of three options: diagnose the patient as having the condition, diagnose the patient as not having the condition, or ``defer", refusing to make any diagnosis.
+For our diagnostic tasks, the action space consists of three options: diagnose the patient as having the condition, diagnose the patient as not having the condition, or `defer", refusing to make any diagnosis.
 The model is instructed to first choose if it feels capable of making a diagnostic decision, and then asked which decision the model would make if it had to make a decision with only binary $a = \{1,0\}$ options presented.
 These questions can then translate our decision into one of the three options.
 Deferral is treated as a distinct action with its own cost.

 \textbf{Prompting.} When eliciting either beliefs or decisions, we provide the model with the clinical evidence $x$ and specify the relevant outcome $\theta$, then instruct it to return a numerical probability estimate.
 For example, we might ask for the probability of structural heart disease given that a patient is over 50 and has a particular ECG abnormality, and separately ask the model what diagnostic action it would take from the same evidence.
 Throughout, we elicit beliefs as $p(x):=P_E(\theta=1\mid x)$.
-Unless otherwise noted, we use a standard version of these prompts without additional instructions (e.g., explicit scoring rules or directions to perform Bayesian reasoning).
-All prompt templates are provided in the Appendix and accompanying code; our emphasis is on the evaluation methodology rather than the exact wording, and prompts can be adapted to different use cases.
+Unless otherwise noted, we use a standard version of these prompts without additional instructions.